RAVE Model Explained: Real-Time Neural Audio by IRCAM

 Who Created RAVE and When?

-RAVE was developed by (Antoine Caillon, who now works for Google DeepMind) and Philippe Esling at the legendary Parisian research center for computer music IRCAM's and the ACIDS team (Analysis/Creative Interface for Digital Synthesis).
+RAVE was developed by Antoine Caillon, who now works for Google DeepMind, and Philippe Esling at IRCAM's ACIDS team in Paris.

 The team had previously explored Google's DDSP (Differentiable Digital Signal Processing) model, even showcasing it in March 2021, but wanted something more flexible that could handle any type of sound—not just musical instruments.